Michalju/PhotoApp/README.md

-# Welcome to the Photo Locations App (tailored Travel Bucket List) #
+# Welcome to the Photo Locations App  #